PART TWO – Pentecost to Israel

 Disillusionment….
 Get to the back of the line!

 Upon receiving the Spirit, I had expected and assumed that we had arrived to fullness of power in the Lord.
 I expected that many would come repenting and believing.
 I thought the world would soon be falling at my feet.
-Instead, nothing happened with Kosters, and nothing happened with Archie and Cathie (though I thought perhaps something had with Archie).
+Instead, nothing happened with the Kosters, and nothing happened with Archie and Cathie (though I thought perhaps something had with Archie).

 To add to my chagrin and disillusionment, I got suddenly annoyed with Marilyn for some little thing she had done, which resulted in my spilling some hot water on my hand, though harmlessly.
 I was chagrined by my attitude, but too proud or hard to immediately confess that there was still something lacking.
-I had no doubt, however, the Lord had done something very good and important for us.
+I had no doubt, however, that the Lord had done something very good and important for us.
 We had entered not only the clouds of heavenly dew, but also the smoke of purging fires.
 As John testified:

 “I indeed baptize you with water to repentance.
 But He Who comes after me is mightier than I, Whose sandals I am not worthy to carry.
 He shall baptize you with the Holy Spirit and with fire; Whose fan is in His hand, and He will cleanse His floor and gather His wheat into the storehouse; but He will burn up the chaff with unquenchable fire” (Matthew 3:11-12 MKJV).